cleidoscope/facebook-instant-article-api/README.md

 # facebook-instant-article-api
-Manage your Facebook Instant Article using API
+Manage your Facebook Instant Articles using API

 Sample:
 ```php